20 Beginner Line Dances Great to Know! (2024 Update)

 In Rocket To The Sun, I love the transition.
 The 3/4 walk around at the end of the dance is a simple, but brilliant way to transition to the next wall!
 Also, it’s an absolute beginner dance, so for sure take a moment and add to your dance list!

 Thank you, Maddison Glover, for blessing this dance.
 Her wonderful dance was modified to a chair dance, so the residents of Keystone Commons, an assisted living community could “dance”.
 It’s better to dance in your chair than not at all.
-Go here to check that out!
+Click here to check that out!

-Exciting demo from Maddison Glover at her first workshop in Sweden.
+This is an exciting demo from Maddison Glover at her first workshop in Sweden.

 Tutorial for Rocket to the Sun from Dancezing.